 Using Irons in Low Light:

 So when using irons for self defense, consider that they are limited by the amount of light that you can see yourself.
 Since they do not glow, or pop from a dark background, irons in the dark are not fun.
 Run a white, hot light.
 The hotter the light the better.
 This will bath your target in bright white light and allow your irons to contrast the target since they are black.

 So we have some good, solid understanding of the rear peep and its role.
 It’s the understanding of the details which the true mastery occurs.
 Take this knowledge and run with it.
+Study it.
 Share it.
 I write not because I want to make a quick buck, but because I want to educate.
 This blog isn’t here for cash… it’s here to help make you a master of your weapon… for the good of the land, and the democratization of power into the hands of the people.